canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q2/QuestionText.md

 - Attributes:
     - None of the attributes should be visible from another class
     - A _static_ `int` called **voltage**.
-This represents the voltage of all `Lightbulb` objects, and should be set initially to 100 without having to call the constructor.
+This represents the voltage of all `Lightbulb` objects, and should initially be set to 100 before calling the constructor.
     - A `String` called **type**

 - Constructors: